Yaskawa-Global/SmartPendantSDK/docs/en/yml-reference.md

 ## Types

-Each YML type represent a geometic element on the screen.
+Each YML type represents a geometic element on the screen.
 Many types are items that are visually rendered - such as Rectangles, Buttons, Text labels and so on.
 Some types have no visual rendering but influcence the layout of other items, such as Row and Column.

-Each types has a set of properties use to control the look and behaviour.
+Each type has a set of properties used to control the look and behaviour.
 Most types also emit events in response to changes - such as maipulation by the user.
 For example, the `Button` item emits a `Clicked` event when it is clicked by the user.

 Types exist in a static inheritance tree, whereby each type inherits all the properties of its immediate super-type (ancestor).
 For example, an `Item` is the ancestor of many visual types and has properties `width` and `height`.
 Hence, all descendants of Item also have associated `width` and `height` properties.